 Depending on the required pipe properties, stiffness and pressure class, the production uses a certain algorithm that produces a standardized wall structure conforming to DIN 16869 with accurate defined wall structure layers.
-The high pressure loads during the casting process reaching 30 to 70 bar ensure complete compaction and that no air remains entrapped.
+During the casting process the high centrifugal forces up to 75 g ensure complete compaction and that no air remains entrapped.

 Result: A void-free and gas-tight pipe wall.
 The total absence of voids in particular is very important for the quality of GRP products.
 Despite the fact that we can produce a virtually unlimited number of pipe types, HOBAS Pipes always have a characteristic wall structure.
 A core layer made of aggregates and resin is enclosed between two highly reinforced layers consisting of glass fiber and resin.
 The transitions between the individual layers are smooth as the mixing ratio of the various materials changes.
 This structure is basically the same as that of a double T-beam, which means high load capacity combined with economical material use.
 On the outside there is a resin-rich, UV-resistant, sand-filled layer, while the pipe is finished with a resin-rich inner layer on the inside.

 |Nominal Pressure [PN]||1 - 32 bar|

 - Potable Water Pipelines

 - Exhaust Air Pipelines

 Centrifugally cast HOBAS Pipes have been installed in many projects.
 Find HERE the latest references.

 - Outer reinforced layer (glass fiber, polyester resin)